praetorian-inc/trudy/README.md

 ## Data Flow

 Module methods are called in this order.
-Downward errors indicate a branch if the `Do*` function returns true.
+Downward arrows indicate a branch if the `Do*` function returns true.

 ```
 Deserialize -> Drop -> DoMangle ->  DoIntercept -> DoPrint -> Serialize -> BeforeWriteTo(Server|Client) -> AfterWriteTo(Server|Client)